synotechai/.github/profile/docs/installation.md

 > Always keep your API keys and passwords secure.

 # Choosing Your LLMs
-The Settings page is the control center for selecting the Large Language Models (LLMs) that power Agent Flux.
+The Settings page is the control center for selecting the Large Language Models (LLMs) that power Agent Syno.
 You can choose different LLMs for different roles:

 | LLM Role | Description |
 | --- | --- |